 When injuries happen, it’s important to seek timely treatment.
 Untreated injuries can lead to worsening symptoms and long-term complications.

 Kansas City Orthopedic Alliance is the Midwest’s premier provider of orthopedic care.
-As the largest orthopedic practice in Kansas City, we treat thousands of sports injuries each year across our 6 locations—Overland Park, Merriam, Leawood, Belton, Kansas City, and Blue Springs.
+As the largest orthopedic practice in Kansas City, we treat thousands of sports injuries each year across our 5 locations—Overland Park, Leawood, Belton, Kansas City, and Blue Springs.
 With the latest technology, our sports medicine providers can evaluate, diagnose, and treat nearly any type of activity-related injury.

 If you’re ready to get help for your pain, schedule an appointment with KCOA.
 Our team will set you up with a specialist to treat your injury and help you safely return to your favorite activities.